comphilip/koreader-wiki/features/OPDS-support.md

 1 In Calibre:
 Connect/Share > Start Content Server
 <BR>
--a) Note the address and port
+- a) Note the address and port
 <BR><BR>
 2. In KOReader go to Search (magnifying glass) > OPDS Catalog
 <BR><BR>